Bore Water Test Kits

 • Results Summary — Colour-coded report card with pass/fail by contaminant category and next steps if you have an exceedance.
 Know where you stand in 60 seconds.

-• Detailed Results — All your results, compared against national and international drinking water safety limits.
+• Detailed Results — All your results, compared against national and international drinking water safety limits and irrigation criteria.

 • Certificate — The original NATA-accredited Certificate of Analysis from the laboratory.
 Your official record.